Why Aerate the lawn

 Once growth starts to slow at the end of the season, slit tining or spiking can be beneficial before growth finally tails off and winter sets in.
 Slitting is great for pruning the grass roots, aiding root development.

 When we talk about the different types of aeration we are referring to the various tines used to aerate.
 The three main types of tine are solid, slit and hollow tine.

 - Solid tines: Also called pencil tines, these tines are used for spiking the lawn.
 Although they can be used at any time of the year, they are particularly beneficial during the growing season.

-- Hollow tines: Also known as coring tines, remove a small pug of thatch/soil from the lawn.
-The ideal time to use these tines is early autumn as hollow tining compliments the other operations in the renovation program.
+- Hollow tines: Also known as coring tines, they remove a small pug of thatch/soil from the lawn.
+The ideal time to use these tines is early autumn, as recovery is quick and hollow tining compliments the other operations in the renovation program.